Relational De-Creation

 Matthew 25:46

-“These will go away into eternal punishment, but the righteous into eternal life.”
+“And these will go away into eternal punishment, but the righteous into eternal life.”

 These are among the strongest texts in this discussion and must be taken seriously.